zachahn/ahnnotate/README.md

 ```

 (Leaving out the `--fix` argument runs the command but doesn't make any changes
 to your filesystem.
-The rake task assumes that you do want to fix by default.)
+However, the rake task assumes that you do want to fix by
+default.)

 Ahnnotate automatically runs after running migrations.
 This can be disabled,
 though by creating a `.ahnnotate.yml` configuration file and setting